TsvielBS/CampaignBandits/README.md

 1. **Get P arms**: Retrieve the top P arms for a given campaign using the Upper Confidence Bound (UCB) algorithm.
 2. **Add new arms**: Add new arms to an existing campaign.
-3. **Create a new campaign**: Initialize a new campaign with explored and unexplored arms.
+3. **Create a new campaign**: Initialize a new campaign with unexplored arms.
 4. **Update a bandit**: Update the bandit model with new sentences and rewards for a given campaign.

 ## Installation